Kamakura

 5.0 (1 review)

-Kamakura (鎌倉), a coastal treasure in Kanagawa Prefecture, lies less than an hour south of Tokyo and offers a compelling blend of history, spirituality, and seaside charm.
-Once the political seat of Japan in the late 12th century, Kamakura rose to prominence when Minamoto no Yoritomo established the country’s first shogunate here, marking the beginning of samurai rule.
-For over a century, the city flourished under the Minamoto clan and later the Hōjō regents, laying the foundation for Japan’s feudal era.
-Traces of this storied past remain throughout the city, from moss-covered stone paths and former samurai residences to historic Zen temples dating back to the Kamakura period.
+Kamakura (鎌倉), a coastal gem in Kanagawa Prefecture, is located less than an hour south of Tokyo, offering a perfect blend of history, spirituality, and natural beauty.
+Once the political center of Japan during the late 12th century, Kamakura became the birthplace of the first shogunate under Minamoto no Yoritomo, marking the start of the samurai era.
+The city thrived for over a century under the rule of the Minamoto clan and later the Hōjō regents, laying the foundation for Japan's feudal system.
+Visitors can still trace the city’s rich history through its moss-covered stone paths, former samurai residences, and iconic Zen temples dating back to the Kamakura period, each telling stories of the city’s pivotal role in shaping Japan’s history.

 Read more